What is Music Together®?

 Are the classes the same every week?

-No, each week we do 10-14 songs out of the 30-40 song collection, and the class enjoys new and surprising song versions, activities and games with the songs each week!
-Big Kids classes do fewers songs each week, to dig deeper into each song than we do in mixed-age classes.
+No, each week we do 10-12 songs out of the current 30-35 song seasonal collection (along with a couple of non-MT "adult" tunes for dancing and jamming to), and the class enjoys new and surprising song versions, activities and games with the songs each week!

 Can I bring family members and friends?